Listowel, Ontario

 Listowel /ˈlɪstəwəl/ is an unincorporated community in Ontario, Canada, located in the Municipality of North Perth.
 Incorporated as the Town of Listowel in 1875, it was dissolved in 1998 following amalgamation with several other communities in the northern section of Perth County.
 Its population was 9,539 at the Canada 2021 Census in a land area of 6.73 square kilometres; at the time there were 3,910 occupied dwellings.

 History

+Listowel was founded in 1852, and was originally called Mapleton.
+It was renamed in June 1856 after a post office was established, and named after the town of Listowel, in County Kerry, Ireland.

+During World War II, the townspeople of Listowel raised $374,100 to fund a Lancaster bomber, which cost $350,000.
+With a population of around 3,000 and an average annual income of $2,500, the average contribution per person was approximately $124.70.
+This bomber was in 2 missions during the war and was decommissioned in 1947–48.

 Economic expansion

 In 1871 the Wellington, Grey and Bruce Railway extended its line to Listowel.
 It was joined in 1873 by a second railway, the Stratford and Huron Railway, and Listowel soon became an important shipping point.
 The arrival of the railway hastened development and Listowel became a Town with a population of 2,054 in 1875 in what is now North Perth in Perth County, Ontario.

 In 1877, the first elementary school opened.

 Electricity came to Listowel in 1897, and in 1900 the Listowel Furniture Company opened.
 By 1902 the population had increased to 2,661, and a woolen mill, a planing mill, a flour mill, a brewery and a dairy products exporting company were operating in the town.